One of the unique features of a cruise in Italy is that you get first-hand experience of the history, culture and character of the waterways of Italy

-For any discerning traveller looking for their next luxury holiday with a difference, a cruise on the Italian waterways could be just perfect.
+For any discerning traveller looking for their next luxury holiday with a difference, a cruise on the waterways of Italy could be just perfect.
 Northern Italy is a haven for culture buffs and what better way to see the magic of Venice, the wonders of the Po Delta and the marvels of Mantua (as well as all that lies in between) than from the comfort of your luxury floating hotel barge?

 As you cruise through the Venetian Lagoon, along the River Po and down the Canal Bianco, breathtaking landscapes greet you around every turn.
 Wake in the mornings to the sound of the local birdlife, spend long days soaking up the ‘bella vita’ and indulge in evenings that bear witness to the incredible gastronomic delights that this Mediterranean gem is famed for.